solkx/m3d/README.md

 ## [M3D: A Multimodal, Multilingual and Multitask Dataset for Grounded Document-level Information Extraction](https://ieeexplore.ieee.org/abstract/document/11159622)

-### 0. Our dataset has been accepted by the top journal TPAMI.

 ### 1. Dataset Introduction
 M3D is a multimodal multilingual multitask dataset, which has the following features:
 * (1) It contains paired document-level text and video to enrich multimodal information;